About fire

 2. Fuel

-A fuel is anything that is capable of igniting or sustaining combustion in the presence of oxygen and heat.
-For instance, long dry grass, trees with a high oil content in their leaves and bark, and dead leaves are all examples of fuel because of the ease in which they can be ignited.
+A fuel is anything that can ignite or sustain combustion in the presence of oxygen and heat.
+For example, long dry grass, trees with a high oil content in their leaves and bark, and dead leaves are all examples of fuel because they can be easily ignited.

 3. Temperature

-Temperature is the means of bringing closer the fuel to the point of igniting in the presence of oxygen.
+Temperature is the means of bringing closer the fuel closer to the point of ignition in the presence of oxygen.

 4. Humidity

-Humidity helps to either make it harder or easier to ignite the fuel depending on how much water is in the air and/or in the fuel itself.
+Humidity makes it either harder or easier to ignite the fuel depending on the amount of water in the air and/or in the fuel itself.

 5. Wind

-Wind will either dry out or add moisture to the fuel as well as increase the amount of oxygen added to the fuel when it is burning.
+Wind will either dries or adds moisture to the fuel, and increases the amount of oxygen added to the fuel when it burns.

-In essence, the optimum conditions for starting and maintaining a fire outdoors is a prolonged period of dry hot winds moving over dry land on a clear day (where air pressure is high and oxygen levels are at its maximum at ground level) and there is plenty of fuel on the ground to burn.
+Essentially, the optimum conditions for starting and maintaining an outdoor fire are a prolonged period of dry, hot winds over dry land on a clear day (when air pressure is high and oxygen levels at ground level are at its maximum) and there is plenty of fuel on the ground to burn.

 How do we control a fire?

-Fuel, heat, oxygen, humidity and wind all help to ignite and maintain fire.
-Reduce the fuel, lower the temperature of the fuel, increase the humidity or amount of water in the air and/or fuel, reduce the wind created by the flames as they absorb oxygen, or cutting off the oxygen supply will stop a fire.
+Fuel, heat, oxygen, humidity and wind all contribute to starting and maintaining a fire.
+Reducing the amount of fuel, lowering the temperature of the fuel, increasing the humidity or amount of water in the air and/or fuel, reducing the wind created by the flames as they absorb oxygen, or cutting off the oxygen supply will stop a fire.

-Generally, there is little we can do about the oxygen levels in the air other than to minimise wind speed or use other means to stop the flames from absorbing oxygen from the air.
+Generally, there is little we can do about the oxygen levels in the air other than minimising wind speed or using other means to prevent the flames from absorbing oxygen from the air.

-You will sometimes see fire-fighters use blankets to smother a fire.
-This has the effect of reducing the oxygen reaching the flames and therefore increasing the success rate of putting out the fire.
+You will sometimes see firefighters using blankets to smother a fire.
+This has the effect of reducing the amount of oxygen reaching the flames and, therefore, increases the success rate of putting out the fire.

 Fire-fighters prefer to combat a fire on a cloudy day, not only because the temperature is lower, but also because there is more moisture in the air and on the ground.
-Even a very hot day will not create fires if the humidity is high.
-It requires low humidity combined with high temperatures to increase the probability of a fire from happening.
-This is why it is rare to see major bushfires in the tropics.
+Even a very hot day will not cause a fire if the humidity is high.
+It takes low humidity combined with high temperatures to increase the likelihood of a fire.
+This is why large bushfires are rare in the tropics.

-We can choose a time when there is little or no wind, such as right in the middle of the night or day, but never inbetween (e.g. the early mornings or evenings), or somehow stop the flames from creating a wind of their own at ground level as it sucks oxygen into the fire.
+We can choose a time when there is little or no wind, such as right in the middle of the night or day, but never in between (e.g. the really early mornings or late evenings), or we can somehow prevent the flames from creating their own wind at ground level when it sucks oxygen into the fire.

-Fire-fighters unanimously agree it is better to combat fires on a windless day.
+Firefighters agree that it is better to fight fires on a windless day.
 The presence of any strong, dry wind during a fire is perhaps the single most dangerous and important factor in determining how to control a fire once it has started.
-Generally, the higher the wind speed and the more variable the wind direction, the more dangerous it is to control a fire.
-When fire fighting, it is absolutely critical to know the wind speed and direction and to be kept up-to-date on that information at all times.
+In general, the higher the wind speed and the more variable the wind direction, the more dangerous it is to control a fire.
+When fighting a fire, it is absolutely essential to know the wind speed and direction and to keep this information at all times.

-But the most effective, safest and easiest means of controlling any fire, is to control the amount of fuel available to ignite and sustain a fire.
+But the most effective, safest and simplest way to control any fire is to control the amount of fuel available to ignite and sustain it.

-You will sometimes see numerous strategically placed dirt roads running through forests or people deliberately burning off certain areas in an attempt to reduce fuel levels.
-Fire-fighters believe this is the most powerful way of managing fires on an environmental scale.
+You may see numerous strategically placed dirt roads running through the forest, or people deliberately burning off certain areas in an attempt to reduce fuel levels.
+Firefighters believe this is the most effective way to manage fires on an ecological scale.